-Melina Bell Associate Professor of Philosophy and Adjunct Professor of Law
+Melina Bell Associate Professor of Philosophy and Law

 Professor Bell’s primary research interests are in political philosophy, philosophy of law, and feminist philosophy.
 Her publications have focused on several different ways in which the basic structure of society, or particular domains within it, reflect hierarchies of social power that unduly restrict human freedom and opportunity and impede human flourishing.

 J.D.
 Boston University